benk9810nz/Jade-Flight-Booking-System/README.md

 The Master Password is **BenKing** and once it has created the new Instances the user can now login with the username **admin** and password **admin**.

+## Other Bits and Pieces
 The Documentation PDF Has a more Indepth Explanation of how to use this application, as well as its Purpose.
+THe Jade Project Handout Features the Projects Instructions and what the marking Criteria was for this Project.

+## Marks
+For this Project I got an A, and overall for the JADE Class I got an A+.
+This resulted in me being the highest student in this class awarded the Jade Top Programmer Award at the SIT Prize Giving 2019

 @ Ben King 2019